MITLibraries/timdex/docs/index.md

 If you have any questions, please reach out via timdex@mit.edu!

 ![TIMDEX mascot: a variant of the MIT mascot with the words TIMDEX in a speech bubble!](/assets/images/timdex-beaver.png)

+## Deprecated REST documentation

+Our REST API will be retired by the end of March 2023.
+However, the [REST documentation](deprecated_rest.html) does remain available until then.
+Please don't use it though and instead reach out to us if you are having issues transitioning to the GraphQL endpoint!